wullm/SOAP/README.md

   * More flexible domain decomposition (e.g. Gadget style space filling curve)
   * Assign initial search radii to halos individually and repeat part of calculation if too small
   * Compute cells to read halo by halo instead of just using the bounding box
-  * specify multi-file inputs/outputs more consistently!
+  * Specify multi-file inputs/outputs more consistently
+  * Use swiftsimio cosmo_arrays (may require a more complete wrapping of unyt_array).
+  * Specify on the command line which halo property calculations to do